Data dictionaries

 When we describe something, we usually assume the recipient of our message will understand the words we are using.
 But sometimes the terms we use can be ambiguous or hold meaning beyond what we intended.
 The same holds for research data.
 We assume whatever research data we receive from our data instrument will make sense to those who know how to interpret it.
 Why even bother describing it further and just wait until someone asks for additional information?

 Since 1986, the Unified Medical Language System (UMLS) has sought to help computer systems link biomedical information together.
 We will adopt the UMLS Metathesaurus https://uts.nlm.nih.gov/uts/umls/home to help describe variables in our datasets.
-For example, the concept of ultrasound of left knee https://uts.nlm.nih.gov/uts/umls/concept/C2322105 and possibly the corresponding hierarchy/tagging MEDCIN > tests > imaging studies > ultrasound studies > nonvascular ultrasound of extremity for metadata uses (using the UMLS API to and create examples on how to work with the API and our data https://documentation.uts.nlm.nih.gov/rest/home.html).
+For example, the concept of ultrasound of left knee

-README.json metadata
+dvDatasetMetadata.json metadata

-Data curators should have a metadata file to describe their dataset and that metadata is best stored in JSON format.
-Below is an example of the README object for a dataset, and the file will be named README.json for consistency.
+for consistency.
 This file will contain the metadata (data dictionary included) for the dataset and is formatted using JSON (https://www.json.org/).
 JSON is preferred because it is simple formatted text that we can easily work with in our scripts.
 We will import this file into a Jupyter notebook to provide users with the data descriptors to validate the data (which you can read more about under the Juptyer notebook section of our guides).

 The purpose of this file is to allow researchers to either read or query this file to gain a general understanding of the dataset and contents without needing to download the data and analyze it.
 NOTE: we are not adding every possible property someone can come up with for this object, but only the properties that are most useful to our end-users.

-The first property of the README object will be the metadata object that describes our dataset (dataset title, citations, funders, etc.).
+object that describes our dataset (dataset title, citations, funders, etc.).
 We are specifically not using property names from a standard format such as DataCite in this context because the repository API is expecting different property names.
 The metadata properties we use will match those that the repository expects through the API.
 We can then simply use the object to initialize our dataset programmatically.
 Once the metadata has been imported into the repository, users can download the metadata in the format they choose (e.g. DataCite, Dublin Core, etc.).

-Another thing to note is our README.json can be comprised of not only data we know up front about the data, but also data that can be inferred from any analysis we run against the data.
-For example, we likely want to include basic statistical features in our README.json to describe the dataset total observations (N), and possibly more fine-grained observations for categorical values in our variables.
-We will use scripts to generate the observations of our data and can then automatically insert them into the README.json since we want this same functionality across our datasets.
+can be comprised of not only data we know up front about the data, but also data that can be inferred from any analysis we run against the data.
+For example, we likely want to include basic statistical features in our dvDatasetMetadata.json

 Note: The metadata elements for the deposition/deposit should match API element names of the repository.
 We then use this README file to initialize our dataset.